 Real estate agents and referral partners are great resources, but lead management does not stop there.
 Treat your borrowers like they’re your clients for life and prepare to welcome a regular stream of referrals from your clients’ friends and family.

-Staying in touch, staying relevant, personal and specific about the things that matter most to your clients will keep you fresh in mind and always in favor.
-Don’t fall victim to, or worse, let your competition market to your clients.
-You know your clients’ details, you have the benefit of having worked with them, so use that to your advantage.
+Staying in touch, staying relevant and being, personal and specific about the things that matter most to your clients will keep you fresh in their minds and always in favor.
+Don’t fall victim to generic outreach strategies, — or worse, let your competition market to your clients.
+You know your clients’ details, and you have the benefit of having worked with them, so use that to your advantage.

 A little bit of good mortgage contact management when you first add prospects to your system, and of course, when you close that business, can go a long way towards setting yourself up for a healthy and durable business, now and long into the future.